mstewartgallus/mstewartgallus/README.md

 I guess right now I'm just working on my portfolio.

+I have personal interests in formal methods but mostly have professional experience in web development.
+I'm most looking for stability and flexible work hours in job positions.

+### I'm looking for

+I have a personal interest in formal methods but mostly have professional experience in web development, system administration, advertising and analytics.
+I would strongly value flexible work hours or part time positions and would also prioritise stability and work-life balance.
+I don't want to go home on Friday and get a call on the weekend that something is broken.

 ### I'm currently learning

 Lately I've been working on [formalizing a small amount of category